DournauxNathan/Hide-n-Seek/Rl Method.md

 # Training AI with Unity ML-Agents: Hide and Seek Game

-Welcome to my Unity3D Hide and Seek Game repository, where I've integrated the powerful Unity ML-Agents framework to train AI-controlled characters for a more intelligent and dynamic gaming experience.
-In this project, I'll walk you through the process of teaching AI to move strategically to a hiding spot using reinforcement learning.
+Welcome to my Unity3D Hide and Seek Game repository.
+In this project, I've dived into the exciting world of Unity ML-Agents, aiming to teach AI-controlled characters to exhibit intelligent and dynamic behavior.
+Join me as I share my journey of enhancing a Hide and Seek game with AI agents that learn and adapt through reinforcement learning.

 ## Overview

-This repository showcases my journey in enhancing a Hide and Seek game in Unity with AI agents that learn and adapt their behavior over time.
-With the integration of Unity ML-Agents, I've taken the game to the next level by training the AI agents to exhibit more sophisticated strategies and decision-making capabilities.
+This repository showcases the evolution of a Hide and Seek game in Unity.
+By leveraging Unity ML-Agents, I've taken this project to new heights, allowing AI agents to learn and employ sophisticated strategies and decision-making skills.

 ## Reinforcement Learning (RL) Method

 ### CustomAgent

-The heart of this project lies in the **CustomAgent** script.
-This script is responsible for implementing the AI agent using ML-Agents for reinforcement learning.
-Here's an overview of how it works:
+At the heart of this project is the **CustomAgent** script.
+This is where the magic happens.
+Here's how it all comes together:

 - **Initialization:** The agent is initialized, and references or necessary setups are performed.
 - **Observations:** The agent collects observations about the game environment.
 This includes information about the agent's position and the hiding spot's position, among other things.